|

 The results of these experiments offer hope in the battle against premature skin aging.
 Here are the primary findings that were reported:

 The human skin cells treated with EA showed signs of reduced inflammation.
 In particular there was a reduction in MMP (matrix metalloproteinase), a substance that contributes to the breakdown of collagen and leads to the coarsening of skin.
-The mice who received high exposure to UV radiation developed thicker skin and wrinkles.
-The group of mice that had EA applied to their skin, while exposed to the same amount of UV radiation, exhibited fewer wrinkles.

 Collectively, this evidence reveals that ellagic acid may combat wrinkles by protecting the collagen in skin tissue and reducing inflammation.
 In addition, it appears that EA also confers some protection against the harmful rays of the sun.